This Day In Writing History

 “The first thing I do in the morning is brush my teeth and sharpen my tongue.” - Dorothy Parker

-Today's video features a rare recording of Dorothy Parker reading her poem, Men.
+Today's video features a rare recording of Dorothy Parker reading her poem, Inscription for the Ceiling of a Bedroom.
 Enjoy!